Leuprolide (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how leuprolide works.
-Tell your doctor if you are using the following:
+- Some medicines can affect how leuprolide works.
+Tell your doctor if you are using any of the following:

 - Medicine to treat heart rhythm problems